Asian shares fall as Fed minutes show data may tweak stance

 People walk past an electronic board showing Hong Kong share index outside a local bank in Hong Kong, Thursday, April 11, 2019.
 Asian markets retreated Thursday on news that most U.S. Federal Reserve officials believed the central bank would leave interest rates unchanged for the rest of the year.
 But several said their views could shift with incoming data.
 (AP Photo/Vincent Yu)

-Asian markets retreated Thursday on news that most U.S. Federal Reserve officials believed the central bank would leave interest rates unchanged for the rest of the year.
-But several said their views could shift with incoming data.
+Asian markets were mostly lower on Thursday after the U.S. Federal Reserve released minutes of its meeting in March.
+While most officials believed the central bank would leave interest rates unchanged for the rest of the year, several said their views could shift with incoming data.

 Continue Reading Below

-The Federal Open Market Committee (FOMC) released minutes from a meeting in March on Wednesday.
+The Federal Open Market Committee released minutes from a meeting in March on Wednesday.
 There were no major surprises.
 It showed that most officials believed that the central bank would leave its key policy rate unchanged for the rest of the year.

 This was in line with the outcome of the March 19-20 meeting, where the Fed trimmed its 2019 rate hikes outlook from two to none.